In Minnesota's small tourist towns, there's trepidation over visitors

 After canceling a trip to Costa Rica, they wanted to get away somewhere with their 12-year-old son.

-“It’s a prettier place to shelter in place,” Bailey said as the couple walked their black lab Kyla.
+“It’s a prettier place to shelter in place,” Bailey said as the couple walked their black lab, Kyla.
 The family had been on the ski slopes and felt safely socially distanced.

 “We’re staving off the stir crazy,” Bailey said.
 “There’s a lot of space.”